- Click On Orange Button Above For Free 'Insider' TExES Report

 TExES ESL Step #1: Only Focus Your Test Prep On The Official Framework Of Competencies Measured

-Before we get to the meat-and-bones of this article, let's make one thing perfectly clear: in order for this TExES English As A Second Language Supplemental ESL process to work, you need to understand what those test makers want from you.
+Before we get to the meat-and-bones of this article, let's make one thing perfectly clear: in order for this ESL preparation to work, you need to understand what those test makers want from you.

-In the midst of practice for your TExES English As A Second Language Supplemental test, it can be easy to lose sight of what's important.
-More often than not, practice questions force students to get into the frame of mind where getting that minimum score is the only thing that matters.
+In the midst of TExES study, it can be easy to lose sight of what's important.
+More often than not, TExES practice test questions force students to get into the frame of mind where getting the minimum score is the only thing that matters.
 But this line of thinking is doing you a massive disservice, as it's difficult to get a great score when you're only focused on your minimum potential.

 The TExES English As A Second Language exam makers don't want your minimum effort.
 They want to see that you truly understand what being a Texas teacher is all about.
 They want to ensure that you'll bring passion and enthusiasm into the classroom – not a desire to take the easy way out.